 Every member of the Society may publish free of charge one short advertising notice (six lines or less) in any issue of The Condor.
 Members will be charged \$1.25 per line for any excess over six lines.
 This service is reserved for the convenience of members and is not available for regular commercial purposes.
-Send advertising copy in Condor format to the Editor.
+Copy must be typed double-spaced in Condor format and should be sent to the Editor.
 Inquiries about display advertising should be sent to the Advertising Manager at the editorial office.